 These stories were behind Plaid Cymru’s motivation of bringing the issue directly to the floor of our Senedd – the national parliament of Wales – this week.
 We wanted a guarantee from the Welsh Government that they would promote and protect various crucial elements of the arts – including providing the freelance community with more equal, diverse, and resilient roles.
 Our Government must realise and value the importance the arts holds in terms of the economy, for society, and for its innate worth.
 Sadly though, this doesn’t seem to be the case.

-The ‘Covid-19 reconstruction: challenges and priorities’, published by the Counsel General Jeremy Miles, bares little mention of culture; culture isn’t considered as a priority.
+The ‘Covid-19 reconstruction: challenges and priorities’, published by the Counsel General Jeremy Miles, bares little mention of culture; culture is underfunded because it isn’t considered as a priority.
 Society, the economy, the environment, health, social care and well-being, political engagement and digital technology—those are the six specific areas of priority.

 It’s disappointing and frustrating that this area which is central to the redevelopment of the nation post COVID doesn’t seem to matter to the current Welsh Government.
 In Mr Miles’ document there is little to nothing around the safeguarding of the sector, it has simply been forgotten.
 This is despite the brilliant examples of utilising the arts in COVID recovery that we witness in other countries, like across the sea in Ireland, or in New Zealand where work has been given to hundreds of artists in the nation’s schools as part of their recovery programmes, and there are many different funds and proposals in place.